First Aired - 5/13/1990

 This episode contains examples of:

-- And I'm the Queen of Sheba: In the original cut, the babysitter receptionist gives this sort of retort when Homer defends the Simpsons on the phone.
+- And I'm the Queen of Sheba: In the original cut, the babysitter receptionist gives a sarcastic "Riiiight" when Homer defends the Simpsons on the phone.

-- Buffy Speak: Homer refers to Marge's neglige as the "blue thing with the things."
+- Buffy Speak: Homer refers to Marge's negligee as the "blue thing with the things."

 - Cool and Unusual Punishment: